Academic halls of the University of Oxford: Middle Ages

 Historians believe that by the beginning of the 13th Century Oxford's student population exceeded fifteen hundred and was equal in size to the town's non-student population.
 Throughout this period, students and their masters lived either as lodgers or as private tenants in accommodation owned by the townsfolk.
 The students and their masters depended on the townsfolk for their basic needs, namely food and accommodation.
 Essentially, half of Oxford's population were consumers only, leaving the other half of the town's population to profit from them.

 At this point in time, the nascent university owned no buildings.
 Like in Europe's other fledgling University, Paris, a rudimentary body of masters existed to regulate professional matters of mutual concern and masters were responsible for renting suitable premises for their lectures.
 Oxford's informal association of masters had no real authority and relied upon its members' clerical status and prestige for protection.
 Unsurprisingly, the association of masters was unable to curb the behaviour of the unsupervised hordes of students taking up residence in Oxford.
 The ongoing feuds between the university cohort and the townsfolk threatened the existence of higher education in Oxford.
-To counter this threat, the masters sought to combat the public disorder by curbing profiteering by the townspeople as landlords and tradespeople and reining in the student's freedoms.
+To counter this threat, the masters sought to combat the public disorder by curbing profiteering by the townspeople as landlords and tradespeople and reining in the students' freedoms.
 These attempts led to the gradual introduction of academic halls as the officially recognised accommodation for students.